replicatedhq/replicated-field-labs/instruqt/rapid-development-with-replicated/01-intro/assignment.md

 kubectl get nodes
 ```

-The above should return a single node, which we can access over on the **K3S-VM** tab.
+The above should return a single node, which we can access over on the **Cluster** tab.
 Before we go there, let's make sure we also have the `kots` command line as well:

 ```bash
 kubectl kots version